tarwn/lessthandot-hugo/blogs/content/posts/2013-11-27-master-data-services-stops-working.md

 </p>

 <p style="text-align: justify;">
   MDS now complains the database version (meaning SQL Server) has a more recent version than the client (which is MDS itself).
-Let’s take a look at the MDS Server Configuration Manager to see what is going on.
+Let's take a look at the MDS Server Configuration Manager to see what is going on.
 Make sure you open the Configuration Manager using admin privileges.
 We can immediately see that something is wrong at the welcome screen:
 </p>

 <p style="text-align: justify;">